Recognizing and Combating COVID-19 Chargeback Fraud

 - No signature required: While signatures were not previously required at the point of sale, American Express has been reminding its merchants that it is not necessary to make customers sign for their transactions.

 American Express has also been encouraging its members to patronize small and local businesses that were disproportionately impacted by the lockdowns.

 They assured us that they are monitoring the coronavirus chargeback situation and will continue to assess potential policy changes as needed.
 We fully expect that other card networks are engaged in the same processes and will provide guidance for their merchants and customers in the days ahead.

 How is Mastercard approaching COVID-19 chargebacks?

 Mastercard's main change to their dispute processing rules was previously scheduled, and not a response to the pandemic.
 According to the new rule, Issuers will now pay $15 for initiating a pre-arbitration and the acquirer will be billed $50 for receiving a pre-arbitration, which will be passed to the merchant.

 Mastercard did however launch their Digital Doors initiative, which offers help to small businesses looking to enter the world of eCommerce for the first time.

 Nobody can say for certain at this point how long our lives will be shaped by the need to avoid COVID-19 or what the ultimate social and economic impact will be.
 In the meantime, we must all do what we can to protect ourselves, our loved ones, and the communities we live in.

-That means being vigilant about fraud, educating others on how to avoid it, and making our best effort to support both the small businesses and the everyday consumers all around us.
+That means being vigilant about fraud, educating others on how to avoid it, and making our best effort to support both the small businesses and the everyday customers all around us.
 Crime and fraud don’t pause themselves for pandemics and other global catastrophes — quite the opposite, in fact.
-It’s still as important as ever to fight fraud and illegitimate chargebacks so that consumers have financially healthy merchants and a thriving ecommerce ecosystem to look forward to when all this is over.
+It’s still as important as ever to fight fraud and illegitimate chargebacks so that customers have financially healthy merchants and a thriving eCommerce ecosystem to look forward to when all this is over.